 How do I become a Parish Councillor?

-Elections are held every 4 years (the next one is due in 2018).
+Elections are held every 4 years.
 At this time all existing Councillors must stand down.
 There are 15 seats in Cottenham and there is only an election if more than 15 people choose to stand; if it is 15 or less then those candidates are automatically elected and no formal election takes place.
 During the 4 year term there may be occasions when Councillors decide to step down.
 In that instance a notice is publically displayed alerting residents to the vacancy.
 There is a set timescale in which 10 residents would have to contact the Monitoring Officer at SCDC to request an election.
 If this doesn’t happen then the Council will advertise to co-opt someone onto the Council.

 Are Parish Councillor’s paid?

 No, it is a purely voluntary role.
 They may however claim expenses e.g. mileage, telephone calls.

 We have policies in place that deal with both general complaints about the Council (and employees) and the Councillors themselves (copies on request and on our website).
 In the first instance any complaint should be sent in writing to the Clerk and it may be passed to our Standards Committee for further investigation.

 All Councillors are bound by a Code of Conduct during meetings and when acting as a member of the Council.
 The Code stipulates the behaviour expected by members of the Council.
 Outside of these instances the Code doesn’t apply however it is accepted that public perception should be taken into account even when acting as a private individual.